Teknomancer/beezer/CODING_STYLE.md

 - Whitespace between functions (or between pre-processor macros and functions) is 2 blank lines.
 - Even if the function is encapsulated in `#ifdef/#endif`, use 2 blank lines before and after the pre-processor line.
 - Indentation is 4 spaces (no tabs).
-- Empty lines must be not be indented (configure your editor to strip trailing spaces).
+- Empty lines must be not be indented (configure your editor to strip trailing spaces for CPP and H files).
 - One blank line at end of each source file.

 Comments